February 20th, 2017

 2017 is going to be a major year for all things 3D.
 From design to visualizations, 3D is taking shape whether you like it or not.
 I believe the firms that will compete this year and many to come are those that truly understand the relationship of the virtual environment and it's impact on real life environments.
 By finally realizing that if it can be built perfectly in a computer, it should translate 99% effectively to the field through technology and processes.
 Just like the auto industry.

 When it comes to the question, "When will it all stop?" such as when will real estate slow down?
-The answer is easy for me to see while other argue.
 Not anytime soon.
 I'm thinking at least 5 years out.
 We are seeing an influx of investment not due to "the market doing well" but because it is a lack of affordable housing we have as a nation.
 We will continue to see houses going up for many years to come.
 In China they were building cities to keep up with population growth before people moved there.
-I do believe we will see a stall in apartments though, because it is cheaper to own a home than it is to rent (thanks to many goverment purchasing programs) and people are figuring out ways to make cheaper more affordable homes for the majority of our population.
+I do believe we will see a stall in apartments though, because it is cheaper to own a home than it is to rent and people are figuring out ways to make cheaper more affordable homes for the majority of our population.

 I am looking forward to what the future holds for our industry and excited to see the growth of our economy over this next year.
 I'm looking forward to sharing our experiences here at Designblendz in 2017 and looking forward to hearing from each and every one of you about what you are doing to stay competitive in our technology driven real estate environment.